-We tried Go Card Oahu for the first time recently and saved $123.00 each based on our selected Honolulu activities for the day.
+We tried Go Card Oahu for the first time and saved $144 each based on our selected Honolulu activities for a day.
 It far surpassed our expectations for both fun and value in relation to the $69 investment.
 With some advance planning you may like this as much as we did, using our suggestions below.

 Tips for Using Go Card Oahu:

 1. If you buy more than a one day pass, you can pick your other days within a 2 week time period.
-That’s good because after our jam-packed first day I think we needed a break.
+That’s good because after our jam-packed first day, as we needed a break after that.

 2. Look for best value on your Go Card Oahu and pick higher priced attractions.
 For example, we are big fans of Honolulu Museum of Art but decided to pass since admission is only $10 and includes same day entry to the fabulous Spalding House.
 It’s already a great deal so we included them on another day.